 Some of these diseases have a high prevalence, such as ulcerative colitis, Crohn’s disease and irritable bowel syndrome (IBS), but the majority of the GI diseases affect smaller patient populations.
 There remains a significant need for innovation, as most GI diseases are not served well by current therapies.

 We have a solid and advancing understanding of the molecular and

 cellular mechanisms dysregulated in GI diseases.
 Multiple regulatory peptides and secretory factors are produced by the gastrointestinal tract, and these represent high potential novel therapeutic targets.

 *National Institutes of Health, U.S. Department of Health and Human Services.
 Opportunities and Challenges in Digestive Diseases Research: Recommendations of the National Commission on Digestive Diseases.
 Bethesda, MD: National Institutes of Health; 2009.
 NIH Publication 08–6514.

 Zealand has already had considerable success in developing novel treatments for metabolic diseases, with two products on the market with our partner Sanofi providing benefit to diabetes patients.
 Our pipeline includes dasiglucagon which

-completed a successful Phase 2 study in 2016 as well as two programs with Boehringer Ingelheim.
+completed two successful Phase 2 trails in 2017 as well as two programs with Boehringer Ingelheim.

 The world is facing a major obesity problem, increasing the prevalence of metabolic diseases, including diabetes.
 These diseases are associated with deleterious changes in the body’s ability to transform the food we eat into the fuel required to keep us alive.
 There is a complex interplay between the digestive system, liver, pancreas, endocrine system, body fat and muscle which, if altered, can result in the body having too much or too little of an essential element.